 The Richter-ASP projects will be smaller in scope than the traditional Richter Research Abroad awards, but might provide funding for short term travel to interview a particular population, observe natural or cultural events, or consult a specialized archive.

-This year we expect to make five awards for research over winter break (December 5, 2012 - January 22, 2013).
+During the AY 2013- 2014 we expect to make up to ten $1,000 awards for research over winter break.
 These grants are not intended to be the sole support for any project.
-The deadline for applications is 5:00 pm, October 26, 2012.
-We anticipate announcing these awards by November 19, 2012.
+The deadline for applications is Monday, October 28, 2013 by 4:00 pm, with decisions and awards announced sometime in mid-November.

-Students apply for project support by submitting an application to the Undergraduate Research Center, at South Trailer C.
+Students apply for project support by submitting an application to the Undergraduate Research Center, located in the Library, 2nd floor, Old Wing, Room 253A.

 - The Cover Sheet must be completed, including an endorsement by a faculty member.
 The student and sponsor signatures indicate that the proposal was written by the student.